orvi-tmp/learning-c-with-pebble/chapter08.md

 While you can work with declared variables using the "&" operator, you can also create memory space while a program is executing and allow a pointer to reference it.
 This memory space does not even need a name associated with it.

 You create space in memory using the `malloc` function.
 To create space, you need to know the *type* of space you want to create and the *size* in bytes of that space.
-Fortunately, you don't have to know the size of everything in C; you can use a function to compute that.
+Fortunately, you don't have to know the size of everything in C; you can use an operator to compute that.

-The `sizeof` function will return the number of bytes its type parameter uses.
+The `sizeof` operator will return the number of bytes its type parameter uses.
 For example,

     sizeof(int)